What causes Mastitis in cows?

 - A leak in the vacuum pump.
 A couple of months ago I noticed the pressure gage on our pump kept slowly going down & the milk kept getting more cowy.
 After 3 days I figured out there was a hole in our tank.
 The tank was easier to fix than the mastitis.
 Ugh.

-- The new calf thought there was only 3 teats.
+- The new calf thought there were only 3 teats.
 Ugh again.
 We bought a calf to put on our cow.
 He was a tiny, adorable, little guy.
 He only liked to nurse from one side of our cow.
 And, he would empty 3 teats, but never 4 (of course he would skip the one with the reoccurring mastitis).
 We have had to block one side of the cow so he would nurse the 1 neglected teat.
 We are still teaching him to empty all 4.
 As he grows, he is getting a bigger appetite and getting better at emptying all 4 teats.

 At times it can be frustrating.
 I am still very grateful to have our sweet cow.
 Here are some things that have helped us keep the mastitis under control: